DataBasess/meanMovies/README.md

 5. Start up the server: `node server.js`
 6. View in browser at http://localhost:8080

+Ensure MongoDB is running

 Use this starter kit to build any MEAN stack application you like.

-If you have any questions or requests, email us at [chris@scotch.io](mailto:chris@scotch.io) and we'll keep updating this to make it perfect.
+Based upon the initial project by scotch.io

 ## Future Additions
 - CRUD examples